Sexual Health & Wellness Clinic:

 One 2 One Exchange located at the CCCHD Southern Village Clinic

 If you have more questions regarding sexually transmitted disease, you can call us at the Health District and speak with one of our knowledgeable nurses.
 If you wish to do your own research, you can start by visiting the web pages below:

 **Notice: Vaccine protection for males with the Gardasil series may be given beginning at age 9 through 26 years of age to reduce their likelihood of genital warts and anal cancer.

 CCCHD has partnered with the Local Public Health Services Collaborative, LLC and is able to accept more insurances than previously for these services.
 Click on the link below to see a list of participating providers.

 Insurance benefits vary and verification of insurance does not guarantee payment for services.
 It is up to the individual to know their own insurance coverage.

 A sliding fee scale is used to determine costs to those that do not have insurance or for those with insurance that we cannot bill.
-Clients meeting state guidelines will not be turned away for inability to pay.
+Clients will not be turned away for inability to pay.